trustyai-explainability/community/adr/ADR-0002-metrics-namespaces.md

 Currently, the metrics namespace in `explainability-core` consist of a single package (`org.kie.trustyai.explainability.metrics`) with a single class (`FairnessMetrics`).
 As more metrics will be added in the future, it is important to have a clear structure for the metrics namespace.
 The namespace should be easy to navigate and understand and reflect a general taxonomy of fairness metrics.
 This will also allow extracting common functionality into abstract classes, and make it easier to add new metrics.
+Additional metrics may also be provided by third-party libraries, and it is important to have a clear separation between the metrics provided by `explainability-core` and those provided by third-party libraries, as well as accomodating potential name clashes and conflicts.

 ## Goals